Proximal bundle methods for hybrid weakly convex composite optimization problems: Introduction

+Other advantages of our method are: 1) PBF assumes that $f$ satisfies the more general hybrid condition (both \cite{davis2019stochastic,davis2019proximally} only consider the case where $L=0$); 2) as opposed to the methods of \cite{davis2019stochastic,davis2019proximally}, PBF does not require knowledge of the constants $M$ and $L$ (see the first paragraph above) which are usually hard to estimate; but as the first two methods, PBF still requires knowledge of a weakly convex parameter $m$; and 3) it can obtain an estimate of the size of the gradient of the Moreau envelope whenever the prox subproblem is solved according to an easily verifiable stopping criterion; in contrast, Algorithm 2 of \cite{davis2019proximally} needs to perform a pre-specified number of subgradient iterations to the prox subproblem (see Section 3 of \cite{davis2019proximally}) to estimate the size of the gradient of the Moreau envelope.

 {\it Organization of the paper.} Subsection~\ref{subsec:DefNot} presents basic definitions and notation used throughout the paper.
-Section~\ref{Sec:background} contains two subsections.
-Subsection~\ref{sec:cha} provides a characterization of the subdifferential for a weakly convex function.
-Subsection~\ref{sec:notion} introduces three different notions of approximate stationary points and discusses their relationship.
+Section~\ref{Sec:background} presents three stationary conditions and clarifies the relationships among these three notions.
 Section~\ref{Sec:PBF} contains four subsections.
-Subsection~\ref{sec:assumptions} formally describes the problem \eqref{eq:opt_problem} and the assumptions made on it.
+Subsection~\ref{sec:assumptions} formally describes problem \eqref{eq:opt_problem} and the assumptions made on it.
 Subsection~\ref{SEC:SCS} reviews the deterministic version of the stochastic composite subgradient method of \cite{davis2019stochastic}.
-Subsection~\ref{sec:GBUS} presents a generic bundle update scheme.
-Subsection~\ref{subsec:update} describes the PBF framework and states the iteration-complexity result of PBF.
+Subsection~\ref{subsec:update} describes PBF and states the iteration-complexity result of PBF.
+Subsection~\ref{sec:BUF} presents two concrete instances of PBF.
 Section~\ref{sec:proof} contains three subsections.
 Subsection \ref{subsec:length} provides a preliminary bound on the length of a cycle in PBF and Subsection \ref{subsec:cycle} bounds the number of cycles generated by PBF.
 Subsection \ref{subsec:proof} presents the proof of the main complexity result.
+Section \ref{num} contains two subsections.
+Subsection \ref{pr} presents computational results comparing PBF against the PS method for the phase retrieval problem.
+Subsection~\ref{BD} showcases computational results comparing PBF against the PS method for the blind deconvolution problem.
 Section~\ref{sec:conclusion} gives some concluding remarks and potential directions for future research.
 Appendix~\ref{APP:sub} describes two useful technical results about subdifferentials.
-Appendix~\ref{App:relation} provides proofs for the results in Subsection~\ref{sec:notion}.
-Finally, Appendix~\ref{APP:analysis} presents some useful technical results used in Section~\ref{sec:proof}.
+Appendix~\ref{App:relation} provides proofs for the results in Section~\ref{Sec:background}.
+Appendix~\ref{IRRF} describes one important result about recursive formula.
+Appendix~\ref{APP:analysis} presents some useful technical results used in Section~\ref{sec:proof}.
+Finally, Appendix~\ref{sec:termination} presents a complementary convergence guarantee in terms of the Moreau envelope using PBF.